-Sheep and shearing can create many hazards for farm workers.
-Careful planning of working areas, safe work practices and good training can avoid many mishaps.
+Sheep and shearing can create many hazards for farm workers as sheep can be unpredictable.

-- Ensure smooth stock flow into the sheds to reduce the risk of crushing and collisions with animals.
+- Design yards, sheds and races carefully to ensure smooth stock flow to reduce the risk of crushing and collisions with animals.

 - Use non-slip surfaces to avoid falls and slips in yards.

-- Make sure safety cut off switches are installed and working on shearing plant and wool presses.
+- Make sure safety cut-off switches are installed and working on shearing plant and wool presses.

 - Consider using lift or slide swing gates.

-When shearing, keep animals close to your body and when you need to lift them, use your thigh muscles.
+- When shearing, keep animals close to your body and when you need to lift them, use your thigh muscles.

 Find out more about this topic on Better Health Channel